The Long Goodbye (novel): Plot summary

 Marlowe is repeatedly threatened and told to cease his investigation of the Lennox case, first by a gangster friend of Lennox's named Mendy Menendez, then by Lennox's wealthy father-in-law Harlan Potter, by his old friend Bernie Ohls from the LAPD, by Candy and by Mrs. Wade.
 Through his own hunches and inquiries, Marlowe learns that Terry Lennox had previously lived as Paul Marston, who had married and spent some time in England.

 Roger calls Marlowe again, inviting him to the Wades' for lunch.
 After indulging in self-pity over his writing difficulties, he posits that he is an alcoholic because he is trying to find answers to the trauma in his past, offers Marlowe a check of $1,000, then proceeds to drink himself into a stupor.
 Marlowe asks him if he ever knew someone named Paul Marston, and with an effort Roger says no. Marlowe takes a walk outside.
 When he returns, Eileen is ringing the doorbell, having forgotten her key.
 Marlowe finds Roger dead on the couch, apparently from suicide, but Eileen accuses Marlowe of killing him.
 Candy fabricates a story of Marlowe sleeping with Mrs. Wade to implicate Marlowe, believing him to be guilty, but his claims are undermined in an interrogation.
 The police do not hold Marlowe.

 Marlowe receives a call from Spencer regarding Wade's death and bullies Spencer into accompanying him to see Mrs. Wade.
 Once there, with Spencer as witness, Marlowe grills her on the death of Sylvia Lennox.
 Eileen first tries to blame it all on Roger but Marlowe pokes holes in her story, arguing that she killed both Mrs. Lennox and Roger Wade and that Lennox was her first husband, presumed killed while serving with the British Commandos in Norway during the war.
 (It transpires that Marlowe is correct: Lennox was indeed Paul Marston, who was in fact not killed in Norway but, in spite of brutal maltreatment by his German captors, had survived; not realising that he was still alive, his wife Eileen had remarried: hence both their despair, and Roger Wade's torment.)
-Eileen Wade leaves with no response.
+Eileen flees to her room, but Marlowe convinces Spencer not to call the police.
 The next morning, Marlowe learns that she has killed herself by overdosing on painkillers, leaving a note describing the affair Mrs. Lennox was having with her husband and confessing to killing them both in a jealous rage.